llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

      63:32   4 bytes PRIVATE_SEGMENT_FIXED_SIZE      The amount of fixed
                                                      private address space
                                                      memory required for a
                                                      work-item in bytes.
-                                                     Additional space may need to
+When
+                                                     this cannot be predicted,
+                                                     code object v4 and older
-                                                     be added to this value if
+                                                     sets this value to be
-                                                     the call stack has
-                                                     non-inlined function calls.
+                                                     higher than the minimum
+                                                     requirement.
      95:64   4 bytes KERNARG_SIZE                    The size of the kernarg
                                                      memory pointed to by the
                                                      AQL dispatch packet.
 The